-The Ardent Fight
+The Ardent Fight:

-I interviewed local leaders and painted watercolors of the Tabasará to bring back to Stanford.
-Both the audio and the visuals from the trip were used to create The Ardent Fight.
-The paintings exhibited on campus and digital copies are hosted by the Stanford Arts Review.
+In December 2014, I went to Panama to speak to the environmental law group fighting the dam and visit the river itself.
+I interviewed local leaders and painted watercolors of the Tabasará to bring back to the U.S..
+Both the audio and visuals from my trip were used to create The Ardent Fight, with support from the Stanford Organizing Committee for the Arts.
+The paintings exhibited on campus and online through the Stanford Arts Review.

 Original Image by Maria Doerr © 2015